GrewdonGaming21/3DS-Titles-Database/README.md

 # Thanks to:

-[RedDuckss](https://github.com/RedDuckss) for making [RedDuckss/3dsamesicons](https://github.com/RedDuckss/3dsgamesicons) that I was using for the game icons (He did not make them for me)
+@RedDuckss for [RedDuckss/3dsamesicons](https://github.com/RedDuckss/3dsgamesicons).
+I was using the icons from his repo.
+(He did not make them for just me)